It’s no secret that excellent SEO is a non-negotiable for any brand in this day and age.

 You know how you track your progress for anything, really?
 By writing it down.
 By seeing the cold, hard numbers right in front of you.

 SEO is sometimes seen as a mere cost by those who don’t understand it’s long-term value.
-And that’s why SEO reporting is so important: because those cold, hard numbers are there to show the real investment that is SEO, in all its glory.
+And that’s why SEO reporting is so important: because those cold, hard metrics are there to show the real investment that is SEO, in all its glory.

 Without a report, you’re going to be stuck trying to explain why what you do is as worthy as direct sales in terms of ROI, to someone who has no idea how SEO works and what it does.